ozarkp/IsitLit/README.md

 # IsitLit
 HackNC 2016
-Currently, we need to quantify the number of tweets coming from a number of GPS coordinates that correspond to bars in CHapel Hill, NC.

-Established:
-Twitter API account (info in Google doc)

-TODO:
-everything
+This program looks at the top 10 attractions in Chapel Hill, NC ranked by the number of tweets coming from the latitude and longitude coordinates of the attraction.
+The analysis spans over the period of a week, showing the user what the most popular bars are on a week-by-week basis.